Pediments of the Parthenon

 The pediments of the Parthenon are the two sets of statues (around fifty) in Pentelic marble originally located as the pedimental sculpture on the east and west facades of the Parthenon on the Acropolis of Athens.
 They were probably made by several artists, including Agoracritos.
 The master builder was probably Phidias.
 They were probably lifted into place by 432 BC, having been carved on the ground.

 Pausanias, a Greek geographer, described their subjects: to the east, the birth of Athena, and to the west the quarrel between her and Poseidon to become the tutelary deity of Athens.

-The pediments were very damaged by time and military conflicts.
+The pediments have been damaged multiple times by natural disasters, fire, religious conflicts, weathering and pollution.
+As the temple was in use for almost 1000 years, we must assume that some of the figures were repaired, modified or completely replaced during this phase.

 Considered the archetype of classical sculpture, or even the embodiment of ideal beauty, several of the statues were removed from the building by Lord Elgin's agents in the early nineteenth century and transported to the British Museum in London.
 Some statues and many fragments are kept at the Acropolis Museum in Athens.
 Other groups of sculpture, both reliefs at a smaller scale, from the Parthenon are the Metopes of the Parthenon and the Parthenon Frieze.